 This solution is so efficient that most companies have adopted it.
 And a company doesn’t have the resources to create its own software in-house, it can partner with some of the providers I recommend.

 Protect your privacy

-Last but not least, a virtual network will protect your privacy during all your online activities: Browsing, torrenting, streaming, gaming etc. So make yourself a favor by subscribing to this life saving tool.
+Last but not least, a virtual network will protect your privacy during all your online activities: Browsing, torrenting, streaming, gaming etc. So make yourself a favour by subscribing to this life-saving tool.
 For me, the real VPN meaning is PRIVACY.

 Bypass censorship and access geo-restricted content

 As I said previously, you can browse with the IP from the server, and not your own.
 And the more servers, the more IPs you can use.
 Why is that important?
 Because you can use them to bypass censorship and the geo-restrictions on content.
 And that’s by far the most popular feature of our now favourite software.

 There’s censorship in the UK on the adult content for example.
 And the ISPs have to block the most popular websites for adults.
 But you can bypass any block and enjoy an unrestricted Internet when you connect to a server.
 And it works the same in all countries, even China, Iran or North Korea for example.
 Because your traffic is encrypted and can’t be blocked.